riccardoforzan/DB2-F1/README.md

 ## Queries

 All the queries that we want to perform on our Database are saved in the <code>Queries.md</code> file.
 For all the queries we present the purpose of the query and the code.
 There are 13 main queries and then other queries that we use in our WebApp for retrieving some driver statistics.
+If you want to run these queries in your GraphDB instance you can upload all the <code>.ttl</code> files contained in the <code>/rdf</code> directory.